nfabacus/offline-react-practice/README.md

 6. Create .babelrc file
     {
-      "presets": ["babel-preset-env", "react"]
+      "presets": ["babel-preset-env", "react", "stage-1"]
     }
     This will tell babel which presets to apply.
+These presets are required for the latest syntax to work.

 ### Process styles with webpack
 1. Tell webpack to use css related loaders